-Biceps Brachii is a two-headed muscle which is located on the upper arm in between the shoulder and the elbow.
+Biceps Brachii is a two-headed single muscle which is located on the upper arm in between the shoulder and the elbow.
 The fusiform fleshy belly of the biceps is divided into a long and a short head.

 The biceps brachii muscle emerges from scapula by two heads: long and short:

 - Long head occurs from supraglenoid tubercle within the capsule of shoulder joint.
 Its tendon goes on above the head of the humerus and arises from the joint through intertubercular sulcus.

 - Short head occurs in addition to coracobrachialis from the tip of the coracoid process.